Turn Problem Nails Into Healthy Nails

 Problem Nails the Root Cause

-If the eyes are the windows to the soul, then it could be said that your nails are the windows to your health.
-It is true, your nails are a daily visual reminder of your dietary and lifestyle choices.
+If the eyes are the windows to the soul, then your nails are the windows to your health.
+Your nails are a daily visual reminder of your dietary and lifestyle choices.

 If you are experiencing problems with your fingernails, the problem might go deeper than just that of your nails.
-Often a problem with your nails can indicate an underlying health issue or a deficency in your diet.
+Often a problem with your nails can indicate an underlying health issue or a deficiency in your diet.
+See your doctor.